British Rail Class 504: Preservation

 The ELR found itself with two unique Class 504 Units, having only expected one.
 One unit was refurbished in the late 1980s, with modern strip lighting, and complete running boards outside.
 The other unit was refurbished in the 1970s, and has incandescent bulbs and individual running boards to each door.
 The unit was eventually given to the ELRPS.

 At the ELR annual diesel gala in October 1991, Harry Needle, with his then-owned Class 25 No. (25262), placed his locomotive in the centre of the two units.
 The units were through wired to have the diesel in the middle and the capability to be driven from both ends of the units in a push pull mode.
 This was a major success for the October diesel gala, and pointed numerous possibilities to the future for having two units.
 This weekend saw a Class 504 Unit running north of Bury station for the first time.

 One unit has since been scrapped and the parts stored in a container at Buckley Wells.
 The remaining unit is still awaiting restoration, but as of November 2015 was in danger of being scrapped as well.

 A new Class 504 preservation society was launched on 8 November 2015, and work on restoring the units began on 24 January 2016.

-Besides the Class 504 at Bury, an example of the unique side contact third rail gear and a section of electric rail was retained for the National Railway Museum at York; this is now restored and on display.
+Besides the Class 504 at the ELR, an example of the unique side contact third rail gear and a section of electric rail was retained for the National Railway Museum at York; this is now restored and on display.